-- All patient care activities, both inpatient and outpatient. - Administrative duties related to patient care - The provision for transfer of patient care - Time spent in-house during call activities - Didactic activities, such as conferences, grand round, and one-on-one and group learning in clinical settings. - When residents take call from home and are called into the hospital, the time spent in the hospital is counted. - Moonlighting that occurs within the residency program and/or the sponsoring institution.
-(Internal Moonlighting) - Clinical work and education hours DOES NOT include reading and preparation time spent away from the duty site,
+- All patient care activities, both inpatient and outpatient. - Administrative duties related to patient care. - The provision for transfer of patient care. - Time spent in-house during call activities. - Didactic activities, such as conferences, grand round, and one-on-one and group learning in clinical settings. - When residents take call from home and are called into the hospital, the time spent in the hospital is counted. - Clinical work and education hours DOES NOT include reading and preparation time spent away from the duty site.

 Some programs may have more stringent requirements.
 Each residency program will develop policies and procedures concerning resident clinical work and education hours that are consistent with this institutional policy and the program requirements that apply to each program.
 Please check your departmental policy.
-The program will monitor the residents' work hour schedule, and arrange back-up support, as needed for patient care responsibilities that are especially difficult or prolonged.
+The program will monitor the residents' work-hour schedule, and arrange back-up support, as needed for patient care responsibilities that are especially difficult or prolonged.